 I am not so sure if we’re going out to dinner tonight to celebrate Sam’s birthday.
 If we are, we really shouldn’t stuff ourselves too much so late in the afternoon.
 So, I made this soup instead of a full (late) lunch.
 Served with buttered bread, it is filling enough for a mid-afternoon meal but light enough to be fully digested by dinner time.
 It’s also vegetarian.
 Today is a holiday, the girls are home and vegetarian Sam, the soup lover, will like this.

 How is the broth vegetarian?
 You can use vegetable broth made by simmering a medley of vegetables (carrots, celery, onions and leeks are my favorites) then straining.
 Or, if your vegetarian requirements do not preclude broth made from animals, I recommend dashi.
 Sam is okay with dashi; technically, she’s more on a meatless diet than on a strict vegetarian regime.

 Does it have to be Himalayan black salt?
 For this recipe, yes.
 I started seasoning the soup with sea salt but it tasted flat.
 It was only after adding a generous amount of Himalayan black salt that the flavor and the aroma came alive.

-- Ladle the soup into bowls.
-Garnish with slices of lime, finely sliced mint leaves and crisp fried onion slices.
+Ladle the soup into bowls.
+Garnish with slices of lime, finely sliced mint leaves and fried shallots.